designtech44/Homeless-Atlanta/README.md

 Team Members: Courtney Williams, Charronda King, Denise Gallardo, Dean Dyer, Desmon Standford, Adam Peery, Darreck Bender

-Project Description: Our website will focus on the homelessness in Atlanta, it's impact on the city, and also provide resources to those willing to help.
+Project Description: Our website will focus on providing information pertaining to homelessness awareness, charities, and events to people wanting to volunteer to help the homeless.

 APIs to be Used: